 Iren Skin Clear Up Discovery Trio, $39

 A key feature is the patented Ziplock Encapsulation technology, which compacts and preserves each active ingredient as nanometric particles that absorb better into the skin.
 The bottles have an ergonomic twist cap and handy press dispenser, which means I can easily customise my serum mix by dropping each formula onto my palm.
 I’ve really enjoyed using the serums as their non-sticky texture works well in this unpredictable weather.
 My skin feels well hydrated and I do notice less sensitivity, too!
-I can see see how these lightweight formulas would work well for those with acne or oily skin.
+I can see how these lightweight formulas would work well as an acne solution or for oily skin.

 – Anthia Chng